Software for BI, reporting, analytics and dashboards

 - Enterprise Business Intelligence tools

 - Innovative, new and niche tools

 We have however, allocated points within the areas that we have evaluated.
-We haven’t applied weighting factors since they are different from organisation to organisation.
+We haven’t applied weighting factors since they are different from organization to organization.

 Do you prefer to get in contact with us for help?

-If you want assistance in selecting the right Business Intelligence tool for your company, please contact us for more information or an appointment.
+If you want assistance in selecting the right Business Intelligence tools for your company, please contact us for more information or an appointment.